 Biologists say trees are social beings.
 They can count learn and remember.
 They nurse sick members, warn each other of dangers by sending electrical signals across a fungal network and for reasons unknown, keep the ancient stumps of long felled companions alive for centuries by feeding them a sugar solution through roots.
 (Marije van Zomeren)

 To find a model for organizational structure built around resource maximization and decentralized civic participation and collaboration, we need to look no further than our backyard – in nature.
 One of nature’s most effective means of sustainability is the Rhizome.
 The Rhizome is a modified subterranean stem of a plant that is usually found underground, often sending out roots and shoots from its nodes.
-Rhizomes develop from axillary buds and grow perpendicular to the force of gravity.
-The Rhizome also retains the ability to allow new shoots to grow upwards.
+Rhizomes develop from axillary buds and grow perpendicular to the force of gravity – retaining the ability to allow new shoots to grow upwards.
 If a Rhizome is separated into pieces, each piece may be able to give rise to a new plant … and a new node of above ground activity.

 A rhizome ceaselessly establishes connections between semiotic chains, organizations of power, and circumstances relative to the arts, sciences, and social struggles … the rhizome connects any point to any other point, and its traits are not necessarily linked to traits of the same nature; it brings into play very different regimes of signs, and even non-sign states … The rhizome operates by variation, expansion, conquest, capture, offshoots.
 A rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.
 (A Thousand Plateaus)

 This phenomena of decentralized activity in Rhizomes was best articulated in the philosophy or Gilles Deleuze and Félix Guattari in the ’60s.
-Rather than using the organizational structure of the root-tree system which charts causality along chronological lines and looks for the single origin of “things” and looks towards conclusion of those “things;” a Rhizome continually establishes connections between threads of meaningful communication, organizations of power, and other influences (including arts, sciences, and social struggles).
+Rather than using the organizational structure of the root-tree system which charts along chronological lines and looks for the single origin of “things” looking towards conclusion of those “things” – a Rhizome continually establishes connections between threads of meaningful communication, organizations of power, and other influences (including arts, sciences and social struggles).
 The planar movement of the Rhizome resists chronology and formal organization, instead favoring a Nomadic system of growth and proliferation.
 In this model, influence and application spreads like the surface of a body of water, spreading towards available spaces or in the application of community – maximizing the resources available to it, regardless of the type.
 This is a perfect alternative to the governmental morass of dysfunction we’re currently immersed in.

 At the foundation of this evolved, altrusitically-based society are its Front Porches – physical hubs of civic gathering and serendipitous engagement.
 The goal is to take the principles of resource maximization and provide the conduit to incorporate them with the naturalistic examples of the Rhizome organization articulated by Deleuze and Guattari.
 This result is a platform or space for community engagement and sustainability built around informal but operationally significant gatherings, otherwise know as Front Porches.
 While these Front Porches can form anywhere, say even in your garage, the ideal locations will be in the locally owned businesses of our communities.